vegaprotocol/specs/protocol/0096-LIQM-liquidity_mechanisms.md

 Whenever a market proposal is enacted (passes opening auction), an internal Vega asset is created to track the ELS points of that market.
 For a successor market, a new asset should not be created and instead the ELS asset of the parent market should be used.

 When ever an internal asset representing ELS points is created the [internal asset restrictions](./0040-ASSF-asset_framework.md#built-in-assets) are defaulted to the respective [network parameter](#network-parameters).
+Note the faucet restriction has no equivalent network parameter as minting through a faucet should be restricted for these assets and minting should be controlled by the protocol as per the mechanisms defined in [accruing ELS points](#accruing-els-points).

-Its quantum should be set using the following formula.
+The assets quantum should be set using the following formula.
 Note, both the restrictions and quantum can later be updated through governance.

 $$q_{ELS} = \frac{q}{n}$$